 Description: The principles and problems of the constitution are examined, with emphasis on how the constitution impacts public policy.
 Also, the course looks at the constitutional considerations affecting civil rights and liberties.
 54 hours lecture.
+(Letter grade only)

 POL-7A